 Just go to Settings, Navigation, then drag “People” down to the Hidden area to hide them from students.

 If you use Discussions, you need to restrict them by section so students can’t see the names of students in other sections.

 You just need to create one version of the discussion for each section, and then assign it ONLY to that section.

 Start with one discussion, and open up its settings.
 Find where you set who it is assigned to, the due date, etc. Discussions are automatically assigned to everyone, but you can assign it by section.
 Delete “everyone” and click on the box to see a drop down list of all your sections and students.
 Just click on the first section and then save it.
 You know you’ve done it right when you get a warning!
-Then just create another copy of the discussion (easy tip: use the “duplicate” option from the module page), assign that one to the next section, and repeat, until each section has its own copy.
+Then just create another copy of the discussion (easy tip: “duplicate” it from the options on the module), assign that one to the next section, and repeat, until each section has its own copy.

 Students will NOT see discussions and other assignments that are not assigned to them.
 You can see this below in student and instructor view.

 *This only applies to graded discussions, so if you have ungraded discussions in your class, you will need to use a graded discussion worth 0 points.

 Collaborations must also be restricted by section so that students in one section cannot see the names of students in other sections.